Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Abstract

 \section{Abstract}

-This paper presents a comprehensive survey of low-light image and video enhancement.
-We begin with the challenging mixed over-/under-exposed images, which are under-performed by existing methods.
-To this end, we propose two variants of the SICE dataset named SICE\_Grad and SICE\_Mix.
-Next, we introduce Night Wenzhou, a large-scale, high-resolution video dataset, to address the lack of low-light video datasets that discourages the use of low-light image enhancement (LLIE) methods in videos.
-Our Night Wenzhou dataset is challenging since it consists of fast-moving aerial scenes and streetscapes with varying illuminations and degradation.
-We then construct a hierarchical taxonomy, conduct extensive key technique analysis, and performs experimental comparisons for representative LLIE approaches using our proposed datasets and the current benchmark datasets.
-Finally, we identify emerging applications, address unresolved challenges, and propose future research topics for the LLIE community.
-Our datasets are available at \href{https://github.com/ShenZheng2000/LLIE_Survey}{https://github.com/ShenZheng2000/LLIE\_Survey}.
+This paper presents a comprehensive survey of low-light image and video enhancement, addressing two primary challenges in the field.
+The first challenge is the prevalence of mixed over-/under-exposed images, which are not adequately addressed by existing methods.
+In response, this work introduces two enhanced variants of the SICE dataset: SICE\_Grad and SICE\_Mix, designed to better represent these complexities.
+The second challenge is the scarcity of suitable low-light video datasets for training and testing.
+To address this, the paper introduces the Night Wenzhou dataset, a large-scale, high-resolution video collection that features challenging fast-moving aerial scenes and streetscapes with varied illuminations and degradation.
+This study also conducts an extensive analysis of key techniques and performs comparative experiments using the proposed and current benchmark datasets.
+The survey concludes by highlighting emerging applications, discussing unresolved challenges, and suggesting future research directions within the LLIE community.
+The datasets are available at \href{https://github.com/ShenZheng2000/LLIE_Survey}{https://github.com/ShenZheng2000/LLIE\_Survey}.